 COMMUNITY CONVERSATIONS ON HOUSING

-In January 2019, the City will host conversations on Housing in the community to engage residents, renters, property owners, non-profits and others on housing policy and programs.
-Click on the link for more information on Community Conversations on Housing. http://www.weho.org/housing
+In February, the City hosted 2 conversations on Housing in the community to engage residents, renters, property owners, non-profits and others on housing policy and programs.

 Since 2012, the City has been hosting community conversations as a way for residents, renters, property owners, non-profits and others to engage on housing policy and programs.
 Input received at the meetings is used when designing the City’s housing programs.
 The events are free and all are encouraged to attend.
 Light refreshments will be provided.
 Each meeting presents the same information.
-For more information, please visit www.weho.org/housing or contact Tom Trevor at email@example.com or (323) 848-6472.
+For more information, please visit www.weho.org/housing or contact (323) 848-6450.

 - Housing Policies and Programs